RepreZen/KaiZen-OpenApi-Parser/README.md

 The KaiZen OpenApi Parser from RepreZen is a Java-based validating parser for OpenAPI 3.0 offering full compliance with the
 [OpenAPI 3.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/3.0.0-rc0/versions/3.0.md),
 and a highly uniform read/write programming API.
+[OpenAPI](http://openapis.org), formerly known as the Swagger specification, is the industry-standard format for machine-readable REST API descriptions.

-Feature highlights include:
+Feature highlights of KaiZen OpenAPI Parser include:
 * **High Performance** - Informal testing shows a 3x-4x performance improvement over the current Java Swagger 2.0 parser.
 This is largely attributable to a design based on adapting Jackson